Maaaaru/React-XSS-Scanner/README.md

 # What is this
 This tool scans files for the presence of dangerous functions that can cause XSS.

+# Why React-XSS-Scanner?
+There are many tools that inject xss payloads into specified URLs, but I couldn't find many tools that scan for dangerous code that could cause xss, so I created this one.

 # Instalation